tseradev/tsera/templates/app-minimal/README.md

 # Generate artifacts (Zod, OpenAPI, migrations, docs, tests)
 tsera dev --once

-# Start the Hono API at http://localhost:8000
+# Start the Hono API (http://localhost:8000) and Fresh (http://localhost:8001)
 deno task dev

-# In another terminal: start Fresh at http://localhost:8001
-deno task dev:web

 # Check the health route
 curl http://localhost:8000/health
 ```

 The Fresh page in `web/routes/index.tsx` lists the next steps to connect the UI with the backend.
+Log lines are prefixed with `[api]` and `[web]` so you know which watcher produced each message.
+When you only need one side, use `deno task dev:api` or `deno task dev:web` directly.

 ## Config & import map

 - `tsera.config.ts` exposes every engine option.
-The template also registers a
+The template also registers a `jsr:@tsera/core`
-  `jsr:@tsera/core` alias in `import_map.json` pointing to `tsera-core.ts`, a local contract that
+  alias in `import_map.json` pointing to `tsera-core.ts`, a local contract that keeps the project
-  keeps the project compiling until the official package is published.
-Replace the alias with the
+  compiling until the official package is published.
+Replace the alias with the real dependency as
-  real dependency as soon as it becomes available.
+  soon as it becomes available.
 - Other aliases (`tsera/`, `@fresh/`, `@preact/`, `@std/`) are already configured for Deno.

 ## Next steps